 \section{Abstract}

-Magnetic field is one of the most fundamental control parameters in materials science.
-Pulsed magnetic-field apparatus can generate high magnetic fields that are inaccessible by conventional DC-field magnets.
-One important issue is that measurement techniques compatible with pulsed fields are rather limited due to short pulse duration and large electromagnetic or mechanical noises originating from field pulses.
-Magneto-optical Kerr effect (MOKE), change in states of light polarization upon reflection from magnetic materials, has potential to become a powerful tool for investigation of magnetic properties of a wide range of materials including non-transparent materials or thin films in pulsed fields.
-Nevertheless, since MOKE response is typically very small, MOKE measurements under pulsed fields are quite challenging.
+The magnetic field is one of the most fundamental control parameters in materials science.
+A pulsed magnetic-field apparatus can generate high magnetic fields that are inaccessible by conventional DC-field magnets.
+One important issue is that measurement techniques compatible with pulsed fields are rather limited due to short pulse duration and large electromagnetic or mechanical noise originating from field pulses.
+The magneto-optical Kerr effect (MOKE), the change in the state of light polarization upon reflection from magnetic materials, has the potential to become a powerful tool for investigation of magnetic properties of a wide range of materials including non-transparent materials or thin films in pulsed fields.
+Nevertheless, since the MOKE response is typically very small, MOKE measurements under pulsed fields are quite challenging.
 Here, we present a new method to measure polar MOKE under high pulsed magnetic fields of 2-ms pulse width.
 The keys of this new technique are a ferrule-based compact sample-fiber fixture and a phase-resolved numerical lock-in analysis, combined with the high-resolution optical apparatus based on an all-fiber loop-less Sagnac interferometer.
-We succeeded in measuring MOKE of various ferromagnetic or ferrimagnetic samples above 40~T and down to 77~K, largely extending limits of previously reported pulse-field MOKE measurements.
-Our apparatus is simple enough to be compatible with larger-scale experiments in pulse-field facilities, thus becoming a new promising tool to optically investigate materials properties in pulsed fields.
+We succeeded in measuring MOKE signals from various ferromagnetic or ferrimagnetic samples above 40~T and down to 77~K, significantly extending the limits of previously reported pulse-field MOKE measurements.
+Our apparatus is simple enough to be compatible with larger-scale experiments in pulse-field facilities, thus becoming a new promising tool to optically investigate material properties in pulsed fields.